Red Sox vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Tanner Houck takes the mound for the Boston Red Sox on Tuesday at Globe Life Field against Robbie Grossman and the Texas Rangers.
-First pitch is at 8:05 PM ET.
+Wilyer Abreu and the Boston Red Sox take the field on Wednesday at Globe Life Field against Jon Gray, who will start for the Texas Rangers.
+First pitch is at 2:05 PM ET for the final game of a three-game series.

-Oddsmakers list the Rangers as -155 favorites on the moneyline, while giving the underdog Red Sox +125 moneyline odds to win.
-The game's total has been listed at 8.5 runs.
+Bookmakers list the Rangers as -145 moneyline favorites, while giving the underdog Red Sox +120 moneyline odds.
+The over/under is 8.5 runs for the game.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.